 Later on back at the Bat Cave, Bruce looks over the footage that he recorded on a camera from within his cowl.
 Within his narration, he blames himself for ultimately getting Nightwing’s right leg damaged from the explosion.
 With the sense that he must finish this investigation by himself, he studies the video as Wayne narrates about how the Red Hood seems to have known about his “tactics” and his “history”.
 Just as he discovers that the fiend knows who he is, Bruce fully realizes how “the impossible is just the unthinkable lying in wait”.

-While Batman attempted to reach the newly-resurrected being, Black Mask begins to strike back as he sends his men out to help him reclaim his former control over the various crime-ridden areas.
+While Batman attempted to reach the newly resurrected being, Black Mask began to strike back as he sent his men out to help him reclaim his former control over the various crime-ridden areas.
 Ultimately, Red Hood was drawn out as he finds himself caught in an ambush by a group of high-tech warriors named the Fearsome Hand of Four.
 Though he manages to fend them off as best as he can, they ultimately defeat and surround him.
 Just then, Batman arrives and helps his former crime-fighting partner take the opposing group down.

 With one foe left and threatening to cut away at his throat, Red Hood manages to slip a taser out from his jacket sleeve and jams it into the being’s helmet, which overloads and causes his head to blow up.